TRAPPIST-1: Resonance and tides

 The planets are likely to undergo substantial tidal heating due to deformations arising from their orbital eccentricities and gravitational interactions with one another.
 Such heating would facilitate volcanism and degassing (Note: Degassing is the release of gases, which can end up forming an atmosphere, from the mantle or from magma.) especially on the innermost planets, with degassing facilitating the establishment of atmospheres.
 According to Luger et al. (2017), tidal heating of the four innermost planets is expected to be greater than Earth's inner heat flux.
 For the outer planets Quick et al. (2020) noted that their tidal heating could be comparable to that in the Solar System bodies Europa, Enceladus and Triton, and may be sufficient to drive detectable cryovolcanic activity.
+On the other hand, Thomas et al. (2025) assumed that the constraints on atmospheric composition imply that volcanic activity on most TRAPPIST-1 planets would be less than on Earth.

 Tidal heating could influence temperatures of the night sides and cold areas where volatiles may be trapped, and gases are expected to accumulate; it would also influence the properties of any subsurface oceans where cryovolcanism, (Note: Cryovolcanism occurs when steam or liquid water, or aqueous fluids, erupt to a planet surface ordinarily too cold to host liquid water.) volcanism and hydrothermal venting (Note: Hydrothermal vents are hot springs that occur underwater, and are hypothesised to be places where life could originate.) could occur.
 It may further be sufficient to melt the mantles of the four innermost planets, in whole or in part, potentially forming subsurface magma oceans.
 This heat source is likely dominant over radioactive decay, both of which have substantial uncertainties and are considerably less than the stellar radiation received.
 Intense tides could fracture the planets' crusts even if they are not sufficiently strong to trigger the onset of plate tectonics.
 Tides can also occur in the planetary atmospheres.